 Nor can you bet on college games taking place outside of New Jersey that involve New Jersey teams.
 That means it’s not possible to bet on the Monmouth-New Jersey Hawks or the New Jersey Tech Highlanders.

-Betting options in New Jersey aren’t restricted to mainstream sports either.
+Betting markets in New Jersey aren’t restricted to mainstream sporting events either.
 Small market sports like CFL and NASCAR as well as non-traditional sports like eSports are all available for betting in New Jersey.
-You just have to find the right sportsbook to get the best options.
+You just have to find the right sportsbook app to get the best options.

 When sports betting was first officially legalized in New Jersey, the state didn’t have all the necessary provisions to regulate it.
 That didn’t slow them down though.

 Not wanting to miss out on early action, New Jersey lawmakers put into place many temporary procedures, just to get things going in time for NFL kick-off.
 For example, casinos and racetracks have a grace period of 270 days to operate an online sportsbook while building their physical one.
 As time goes on, the licensing and permitting processes will be streamlined, and fewer exceptions will be made.

 Upon legalization, the first two options available to people wanting to wager on a game was to do it:

 A third addition will be through sports betting kiosks at land-based casinos and racetracks.
 This will provide the public with the opportunity to bet without having to wait in line at a counter.

 That being said, the convenience of a kiosk can’t compete with the convenience of mobile betting.
 The ideal sports betting scenario will allow sports fans to find their seat at a venue, sit down, and bet on their team through an iOS or Android app.
 Monitors could always be used to accommodate this, but providing the public with free access to WiFi is a cheaper and easier option.